balavenkatesh3322/CV-pretrained-model/README.md

 ## Contributions
-Contributions are also very welcom.
+Contributions are also very welcome.

 # License